Poollotto.finance (PLT) Price Hits $1.45 on Top Exchanges

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

 Poollotto.finance was first traded on June 20th, 2021.
 Poollotto.finance’s total supply is 19,200,000 tokens and its circulating supply is 10,583,365 tokens.
-Poollotto.finance’s official message board is medium.com/@poollotto.
-The official website for Poollotto.finance is www.poollotto.finance.
 Poollotto.finance’s official Twitter account is @pltfinance.
+Poollotto.finance’s official website is www.poollotto.finance.
+The official message board for Poollotto.finance is medium.com/@poollotto.

 The PLT Token project was launched to create a blockchain platform and token economy that gives transparency and fair outcomes to users around the globe.